iot-tor/iot-tor/README.md

 - For now, it only use IPV4, but ipv6 is not too dificult to add.
 - I plan to add a very lightweight "rendevous protocol" to easily connect to a remote mcu without an external server, and whithout using V3 HS desciptors and time periods...
 Of course, the MCU and the client must to be trusted by the same party.

-### Current status on ESP32
+### Current status

-For the ESP32, it works "more or less", but there are still some problems:
+It works "more or less", but there are still some problems:

-- Something fails with the SPIFFS (used to store descriptors), and this is still mysterious for me.
+- On ESP32, something fails with the SPIFFS (used to store descriptors), and this is still mysterious for me.
 Sometimes, the SPIFFS says that the filesystem is full (but it seems that it is not).
 I use fopen (...,"r+") to modify the descriptors cache files, maybe the spiffs don't like this.

-- Still have some memory issues.
-In a previous version, I used too many threads, and sometimes pthread_create failed due to lack of memory for the new stack (and it seems that the ESP32 does not want to use the PSRAM for a stack).
-I currently rewrote some part to use less threads and more poll().
-But there are still memory issues, and race conditions, and the rewriting is not yet finished...
+- On ESP32, may have some memory issues (the free memory decrease over the time).

 ## Usage :